patdeg/tidbyt_stock_price/README.md

    This cron job will:
    - Navigate to the project directory.
-   - Run `make push` to update the Tidbyt device.
+   - Run `refresh.sh` to render the image and update the Tidbyt device.
    - Discard standard output and log only errors in `cron_error.log`.

 2. **Verify the Cron Job**